-Whilst fleas are a major concern for most pet owners, some people may consider fleas to be nothing more than a minor ailment for your pet; however if left unchecked fleas can wreak havoc on pets and humans alike.
+Whilst fleas are a major concern for most pet owners, some people consider fleas to be nothing more than a minor ailment for your pet; however, if left unchecked fleas can wreak havoc on pets and humans alike.

 NEW POST: Get rid of fleas from your yard/garden with this garlic flea spray for your yard.